yoasyo25/ruby-submissions/1705-b/4module/quantified_self/jimmy_ellen.md

 Application implements **all** functionality as defined, but some bugs or strange behavior where features intersect.

 - Above Expectations
-- Meets Expectations
+- **Meets Expectations**
-- **Below Expectations**
+- Below Expectations

-_I don't see functionality for error messages when trying to create a new food item.
-Additionally, I can create a new food without a name, which does not follow the expectations.
+_I see a bug with the error messages when trying to create a new food item.
+No error messages show up.
+Additionally, I can create a new food without a name but with calories - this should not be the case.
 This is the only functionality missing (keeping in mind the stories y'all sent me)._

 ### Documentation